The 5 Types Of Alcoholics

 Young Adult Subtype

 It is determined that roughly 31.5% of alcoholics fall into the category of young adults, which is the largest single group.
 This group tends to begin drinking at an early age (around 19) and also develops an alcohol dependence early (around 24).
-This group has comparatively low rates of co-occurring mental health conditions and moderate rates of other substance abuse disorders and family members with alcoholism.
+This group has comparatively low rates of co-occurring mental health conditions and moderate rates of other substance use disorders and family members with alcoholism.

 The young adult subtype is less likely to have a full-time job but is more likely to be in college than other groups.
 This group is also unlikely to ever have been married.
 This subtype drinks less frequently than others but is very likely to engage in binge drinking when they do.
 Members of this group are 2.5 times more likely to be male than female.
-While it is very unlikely that a member of this group will seek out treatment, they are most likely to seek out a 12-Step program if they do.
+While it is very unlikely that a member of this group will seek out treatment, they are most likely to seek out a 12-step program if they do.

 Functional Subtype